Dry Skin Brushing 101

 External support for our inner beauty.

-Just below the surface of our skin lies a web of connective tissue called the fascia, and running through the fascia is networks of tiny vessels that contain our lymphatic fluid.
+Just below the surface of our skin lies a web of connective tissue called the fascia, and running through the fascia is the lymphatic system; networks of tiny vessels that contain our lymphatic fluid.

 Even little kids tend to know about the heart and how it pumps our blood for us.
 But not many adults that I speak to know about the OTHER circulatory system in our body – the lymphatic system.